 |---|---|---|

-| Company size | Mid-market | 500+ employees |
+| Company size | Mid-market | From smaller teams to enterprise |

-| Analytics IT budget | Up to EUR 20,000/year | From EUR 60,000/year |
+| Analytics IT budget | From EUR 6,000/year, no modeling effort | From ~EUR 5,500/year (licenses) plus semantic model build-out |

 | BI expertise in-house | Low to medium | High (Power BI admins available) |

-| Existing infrastructure | Diverse systems (SAP, Shopware, CRM) | Microsoft 365 + Fabric |
+| Existing infrastructure | Diverse systems (SAP, Shopware, CRM) | Microsoft 365 + Fabric, data already modeled |

 | Primary users | Business departments, management | BI department, analysts |

-| Data protection requirements | High (regulated industries, on-premise) | Standard (cloud acceptable) |
+| Data protection requirements | High (regulated industries, on-premise) | Standard to high (GDPR-compliant with EU capacity) |

-| Time to value | Days (plug-and-play connectors) | Weeks to months (Fabric setup) |
+| Time to value | Days (plug-and-play connectors) | Days to weeks (depending on semantic model maturity) |

 Quick Recommendation